dvdzkwsk/react-redux-starter-kit/README.md

 * Compiling the application to disk?
 Use `npm run compile`.
 * Deploying to an environment? `npm run deploy` can help with that.

+**NOTE**: Deploying to a specific environment?
+Make sure to specify your target NODE_ENV so webpack will use the correct configuration.
+For example: `NODE_ENV=production npm run compile` will compile your application with `~/build/webpack/production.js`.

-Great, now that introductions have been made, here's everything in full detail:
+Great, now that introductions have been made here's everything in full detail:

 #### `npm start` (alias for `npm run dev`)
 Runs the webpack build system with HMR enabled (by default found at `localhost:3000`).